spechticus/event_streaming_toy_example/README.md

-# Event Streaming Toy Example
+# Event Streaming Pipeline Toy Example

 This is a bigger project about exploring a common Data Engineering task: how to process an **event stream** from an app.
 My example here is a language